AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/10-GeneticAlgorithm/10-GeneticAlgorithm.markdown

 Since we have not found the solution (_i.e.,_ none of cow, poz, and gat are the secret word), we can produce a new generation of words by doing some combinations of the words we already have.
 In particular, _gat_ and _cow_ can be combined into _gaw_, _cot_, _gow_.
 From these three words, the word _cot_ has a score of 2 and is very close to the secret word.
 We say that this second generation of words is improving by being closer to the solution.

 This small example illustrates the overall idea of genetic algorithm: each individual in a set of random individuals is evaluated to compute a score value.
 Individual with a high score, which are the ones close to solving the problem, are recombined to form new individuals.
-Before detailling the algorith, we will define the vocabulary we will thouroughly use in the chapter.
+Before to detail the algorithm, we will define the vocabulary we will thoroughly use in the chapter.

 ## Vocabulary